Salted-Peanuts/KOTH-Timer/README.md

 - Enclosure
 - USB cable for flashing
 - Basic soldering tools
+- 3D printed housing (Or other replacment housing)

 More detailed parts information will be added in the docs folder.